Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Dear [Hiring Manager’s Name]

-I am a professional with [Number] years working in [Field] and have an extensive background in [Specific Abilities or Tasks].
-I am especially attracted by the possibility of being able to work for [Company Name] due to your good reputation in the name of the company.
+I have [Number] years of work experience in [Your Field], as well as a strong background in [Specific Skills or Responsibility].
+I am keen to work with [Company’s Name] due to your standing in the name of the company.

-I believe that my skills and experiences make me a suitable candidate for this role.
-I would be delighted to further discuss with you about how I can add value in your organisation.
+I believe my credentials and experiences make me a good candidate for this position.
+I would welcome the opportunity to further discuss with you about my potential contributions for your group.

 Sincerely,